seed4j/seed4j/documentation/module-creation.md

 This implementation will take a file from `src/main/resources/generator/my-module` and put it in the generated project.

-The file is a template named `Dummy.java.mustache` and can contains some mustache placeholders:
+The file is a template named `Dummy.java.mustache` and can contain some mustache placeholders:

 ```java
 package {{packageName}}.my_package;